 CATE: Yeah, well... the world is a bit like that...I guess... in a lot of ways...

 The difference in vocal timbre is ingenious.
-I haven't yet seen Miss Blanchett in Carol, but her 11-minute solo double-act in Coffee & Cigarettes ought to have made her the first star to pick up a Best Actress and Best Supporting Actress for the same picture.
-Or Best Self-Supporting Actress.
+In fact, now I think of it, in this season of awards, her eleven-minute solo double-act in Coffee & Cigarettes ought to have made her the first star to pick up a Best Actress and Best Supporting Actress nomination for the same picture.
+Or maybe Best Self-Supporting Actress.